Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 **Step 5.** Connect your computer to the VEK280 board using the included USB cable.

-**Step 6.** Open a TeraTerm terminal and select the correct COM port.
+**Step 6.** Open a Tera Term terminal and select the correct COM port.
 Set the port settings to the following:

 ```
 Port: <COMMXX>